leotgo/unity-coding-standards/README.md

 #### Namespaces

-The identifier should briefly describe the "system" or set of definitions contained in the library.
+The namespace identifier should briefly describe the systems or sets of definitions contained in the namespace.

 Examples: